Is having a suppressed TSH dangerous to your body?

 Suppressed TSH and Heart Problems (Atrial Fibrillation & Cardiac Enlargement)

 There’s no question that thyroid hormone has an impact on cardiac function and cardiac size.

-Studies have shown that thyroid hormone helps regulate the heart rate, the size of the heart and has an impact on the pressure in various chambers in the heart (including the pulmonary arteries).
+Studies have shown that thyroid hormone helps regulate the heart rate, and the size of the heart and has an impact on the pressure in various chambers in the heart (including the pulmonary arteries).

 So why are Doctors and patients concerned about the heart when it comes to their thyroid?

 Several studies have shown that patients with overt hyperthyroidism (such as from Graves’ disease) show an increased risk of developing heart conditions such as atrial fibrillation, heart enlargement, and heart failure (8).

 It is then assumed that these complications would be seen in patients who take excessive doses of thyroid hormone by mouth for conditions such as hypothyroidism.

 The problem with this thinking is that both conditions, hyperthyroidism caused by disease states and exogenous hyperthyroidism (caused by taking too much thyroid hormone), are considered to be equivalent and the same.